 - Arkansas: 0.52 percent

 These are median percentages using aggregate data.
 Half of all rates are higher and half are lower in each state.
 So there you have it.
-Hawaii is the next best thing to a state with no property tax.
+Louisiana is the next best thing to a state with no property tax.

 The Worst States for Property Taxes

 Tax-Rates.org found that homeowners in the following states paid the most in property taxes.
 They're ranked from the most to least expensive in this category.

-The difference between the state with the lowest rates—Hawaii—and New Jersey's highest rate is a whopping 1.71 percent.
+The difference between the state with the lowest rates—Louisiana—and New Jersey's highest rate is a whopping 1.71 percent.
 It may not sound like much but when it's correlated to a home's value it can come out to a pretty significant property tax bill, particularly on a luxury home.

 It's All Relative